top of page

 Food & Beverage 2

-There is a single concession stand at John J. Lee Amphitheater.
+There is a concession stand just outside the entrance to John J. Lee Amphitheater.
 It offers the stadium essentials.
-Fans can find nachos, pizza, hot dogs, popcorn, and candy at the concession stand.
-One of the good things about this stand is that everything is $5 or less.
-In terms of beverages, fans will find Coca-Cola products at this arena and they won’t find any alcohol as this is an on-campus venue.
-Although the prices are low, Stadium Journey would still recommend grabbing some pizza before or after the game at one of the numerous pizza places in New Haven.
+In terms of beverages, fans will find Coca-Cola products at this arena and they will not find any alcohol as this is an on-campus venue.
+There are also two vending machines as you enter the lobby area filled with snacks and drinks.
+There is a table selling snacks and drinks on the balcony.
+Although the prices are reasonable, eating before or after the game in New Haven is the best decision.

 Neighborhood 5